FALCON: False-Negative Aware Learning of Contrastive Negatives in Vision-Language Alignment: Additional Experiment results

 \subsection{Comparison with Heuristic Negative Mining Methods Across Training Epochs}

-We evaluate FALCON against baseline methods over the full course of training epochs on the image-text retrieval (IRTR) downstream task.
+We visualize the learning curve of FALCON against baseline methods over the full course of epochs on the image-text retrieval (IRTR) downstream task in Figure~\ref{figure:mscoco_over_training}.
 All models are pretrained on the MSCOCO dataset.
 Throughout training, FALCON consistently outperforms all heuristic baselines across all epochs and recall metrics, highlighting its effectiveness in adaptively selecting negative samples with appropriate hardness during VLP mini-batch construction.